bijancn/CarND-Behavioral-Cloning-P3/writeup_report.md

   `BGR` as cv2.imread, so I added the conversion to `RGB` in the training.

 I adapted the report below to correspond the latest version.
+I also added the required example images from the data set.

 ## Files Submitted & Code Quality